Resource: aws_instance#

 - (Required) Integer index of the network interface attachment.network_interface_id

-- (Required) ID of the network interface to attach.
+- (Required) The ID of the network interface to attach.delete_on_termination

--> Note Launch template parameters will be used only once during instance creation.
+~> Note Launch template parameters will be used only once when the instance is created.
 If you want to update existing instance you need to change parameters directly.
-Updating Launch Template Specification will force a new instance.
+Updating the launch template specification will force a new instance.

 Any other instance parameters that you specify will override the same parameters in the launch template.